-- Children 5-12 are required to be accompanied by a parent/legal guardian (19yrs or older) when riding in the Bike Park.
+- Children 6-12 are required to be accompanied by a parent/legal guardian (19yrs or older) when riding in the bike park.

-The parent or guardian must sign the Bike Park waiver for the Child at the time of purchase at the VCM ticket desk or Kelowna ticket desk.
+The parent or guardian must sign the bike park waiver for the child at the time of purchase at the ticket desk on mountain.

 SLOW DOWN BEFORE YOU SPEED UP